phpMussel/phpMussel/_docs/readme.zh-TW.md

 - Optional limitation or threshold to the length of raw data within which decode commands should be detected (in case there are any noticeable performance issues whilst scanning).
 Value是an integer representing filesize in KB.
 Default = 512 (512KB).
 Zero or null value disables the threshold (removing any such limitation based on filesize）。

 "scannable_threshold"
 - Optional limitation or threshold to the length of raw data that phpMussel是permitted to read和scan (in case there are any noticeable performance issues whilst scanning).
 Value是an integer representing filesize in KB.
 Default = 32768 (32MB).
 Zero or null value disables the threshold.
-Generally，this value shouldn't be less than the average filesize of文件uploads that you want和expect to receive to your server or website，shouldn't be more than the filesize_limit directive，和shouldn't be more than roughly one fifth of the total allowable memory allocation granted to php via the php.ini configuration file.
+Generally，this value shouldn't be less than the average filesize of文件uploads that you want和expect to receive to your server or website，shouldn't be more than the filesize_limit directive，和shouldn't be more than roughly one fifth of the total allowable memory allocation granted to PHP via the php.ini configuration file.
 This directive exists to try to prevent phpMussel from using up too much memory (that'd prevent it from being able to successfully scan文件above a certain filesize）。

 ####"compatibility" (Category)
 Compatibility directives为phpMussel。